gabiaabreu/gabiaabreu/README.md

 - 💻 I'm a front-end software developer based in Brazil
 - 💼 Working in a tech consulting company (1+ year experience with React/React Native, TypeScript and GraphQL)
 - 🧐 Software Engineering undergraduate student
-- 📝 Currently studying: JavaScript/TypeScript
+- 📝 Currently studying: JavaScript/TypeScript, C#

 ✨ Here are some of my study notes and side projects.
 📩 For contact: DM me on my LinkedIn page linked below!